Having a clean leather sofa certainly exemplifies relaxation and comfort in any living space.

 Always have a chamois ready to dry up the spots you’ve just cleaned.
 If you don’t have a chamois, you can use any ordinary drying cloth or a towel.

 Leather needs to be conditioned.
-You will find leather conditioner at a store that sells leather furniture.
-Applying leather conditioner will help prevent your leather couch from drying up and cracking.
+You will find a leather conditioner at a store that sells leather furniture.
+Applying a leather conditioner will help prevent your leather couch from drying up and cracking.
 You will only need to apply the conditioner every six months to a year depending on the climate.

 If you are not using a leather conditioner bought in a store, you can consider other alternatives that work just as well.
 A vinegar solution, with one part vinegar in a bowl of warm water, works wonders.
 For this, you may also add a tablespoon of natural baby soap.

-Another method is to use lemon oil conditioner.
+Another method is to use a lemon oil conditioner.
 Not only does the lemon oil provide long-lasting shine, but it is also incredibly fragrant.
 Just add 10 – 15 drops on a dry microfibre cloth and gently dab it onto the surface of your couch.
 Avoid using olive oil, as this may appear effective at first, but it will harm the leather and dry out eventually.

 If a stain does happen, wipe it up as soon as possible.
 For liquid spills rather blot the spill up.
 For oil spills, blot it out with a clean cloth and leave it to dry.
 The oil will be absorbed by the leather over time.
 For minor scratches, use a chamois and some distilled water.
 Lightly buff on the scratch until it fades away.